sebmandal/sebmandal/README.md

 * Python
 * Java
 * RegEx
-* Any language given 1 week to read up
+* Any language or framework given a few weeks

-Native/proficient in English (C2) and Norwegian (born)
+Native/proficient in English (C2) and Norwegian (native)

 📊 Statistics
 =============